Conversions

 // } = %(name = tarao, age = 3)

-Note that the runtime value still has statically hidden fields ⸺ age
+Note that the runtime value still has statically hidden fields ⸺ age of named in the

 above example.
-This is because named
+This is because named points to the same object as person, where it

-has person.age
+has person.age.

-To drop the hidden fields, use as
+To drop the hidden fields, use as method.

 val named2 = person.as[% { val name: String }]